navikt/emottak-edi-inbound-service/docs/new-project-setup.md

   - If both return 200 with text, the app is up in dev.

 ### Prod: similar setup
-- Duplicate the dev NAIS manifest for prod (adjust `ingresses`, resources, and policies) and create a prod workflow mirroring the dev one but deploying to `prod-gcp`.
+- Duplicate the dev NAIS manifest for prod (adjust `ingresses`, resources, and policies) and create a prod workflow mirroring the dev one but deploying to `prod-fss` (we may want to use `gcp` in the future).

 ### After bootstrap
 - Add proper README with domain context and API docs.